ayoubridouani/maroc_telecom/README.md

 this project based on java swing + database jdbc + smtp + technique MVC

-I add the pdf file that explains the exercise
+I added the pdf file that explains the exercise

-First in your project (Build Patch -> Add External Archives -> ...). after this change the directory of all images in the code and config your database with file "config.sql" insert all column in database and run the project
+First in your project (Build Patch -> Add External Archives -> ...). after this, change the directory of all images in the code and also configure your database with file "config.sql"

-I include for the project:
+I've added in this project:

 - executable jar to test directly in any operating system.
 - executable exe to test in windows.